jolod/flc/README.md

                      components))))
 ```

-The `let`'s body can be refactored, and we end up with
+The `let`'s body can be refactored into a function, let's call it `run`, and we end up with

 ```clojure
 (defn start! [components]